zhxl0903/CSCD94_VESPCN/README.md

 #### Data

 Put train data sequences inside different folders in Train.
 Test data goes inside the corresponding Mode folder in Test.
+Sample training data and testing data have been provided for each mode.

 Note: Mode 5 and Mode 6 Test supports multiple folders for different sequences in Mode folder.